-By this time, Vikash and myself had a chance to acclimate to our surroundings and began to pay special attention to the personnel and equipment that surrounded us.
+By this time, we had a chance to acclimate to our surroundings and began to pay special attention to the personnel and equipment that surrounded us.

 Schorr highlighted how NASA (among others) used a technique known as friction stir welding in which to produce the parts that will be used on EM-1 (for a better understanding of the process, please watch the video below).

-Vikash and myself looked around and, again, the workforce at Marshall were average, everyday Americans doing extraordinary things.
+We looked around and, again, the workforce at Marshall were average, everyday Americans doing extraordinary things.
 They quietly went about their tasks with calm efficiency.
-For Vikash and myself this wasn’t surprising in the least, but we wanted to convey to the rest of the world, to folks who didn’t have the opportunity to tour sites like Marshall what the people who worked there were like – calm, professional and dedicated.
+We want to convey to the rest of the world, to folks who didn’t have the opportunity to tour sites like Marshall, what the people who worked there were like – calm, professional, and dedicated.

 We had two more stops left on our review of MSFC, these will be posted in the following days and we hope that you’ll tune in to the remainder of the ‘Booster Belt’ series.

 The views expressed within this article are solely those of the author and do not, necessarily, reflect those of SpaceFlight Insider.

 Jason Rhian spent several years honing his skills with internships at NASA, the National Space Society and other organizations.
 He has provided content for outlets such as: Aviation Week & Space Technology, Space.com, The Mars Society and Universe Today.